petersatsuse/azure-compute-docs/articles/virtual-machine-scale-sets/standby-pools-spot-instances.md

   - **Eviction policy**: Set the eviction policy to **Delete**.
   - **Spot allocation**: Ensure the scale set is configured to use 100% Spot Instances.

-Once your scale set is configured with Spot Instances, there is not additional parameters or settings you need to configure directly in your standby pool.
-Simply create and attach the standby pool to your scale set with spot instances and the instances within the pool will take on the properties configured in your scale set.
+Once your scale set is configured with Spot Instances, there is no additional configurations required to enable spot instnaces in the standby pool.
+Simply create and attach the standby pool to your scale set with spot instances and the instances within the pool takes on the properties configured in your scale set.
 For more information, see [create a standby pool](standby-pools-create.md).

 ## Next steps